Carvago/career-framework/competencies.md

 - **Intermediate**
   - You are able to motivate and lead more junior peers in your team.
   - You proactively act on the received feedback and put actionable steps in place to address it.
   - You help create a safe environment for others by being respectful and aware of cultural differences.
-You embody the Mews values.
+You embody the Carvago values.
   - You take on small roles that involve direct leadership (being a mentor, running a working group, small initiative or project).
   - You are generous with your time and make sure you are available for others.
 You are not perceived as always busy.
 - **Advanced**